ACK-J/Port_Authority/README.md

 **Here's why I think that:**
 - The data being exfiled from your computer is encrypted into an image with XOR.
-- The domain it reaches out to is made to look legitimate, but redirects using a CNAME record to Lexis Nexis' servers.
+- The domain it reaches out to is made to look legitimate but redirects using a CNAME record to Lexis Nexis' servers.
-- It can determine your real IP address even if you are using a VPN / Proxy [HERE](https://risk.lexisnexis.com/global/en/products/threatmetrix).
+- It can determine your “real IP” address even if you use a VPN / Proxy [HERE](https://risk.lexisnexis.com/global/en/products/threatmetrix).
 - The javascript is assembled via string.join (like malware often does) and then executed in a service worker.
-- Each time you load the page the javascript is re-obfuscated.
+- Each time you load the page, the javascript is re-obfuscated.
 - The script collects 416 pieces of personally identifiable information about you and your network. ( Shown [HERE](https://gist.github.com/ACK-J/aa8dceb072d31d97a4e7fe0ef389f370) )

 So I developed multiple ways to stop this.
 The first being the existing functionality built into Port Authority.
-By default, Port Authority will check the sites that your browser reaches out to and if it redirects to Lexis Nexis' infrastructure, it will be blocked and you will receive a notification.
+By default, Port Authority will check the sites that your browser reaches out to, and if it redirects to Lexis Nexis' infrastructure, it will be blocked, and you will receive a notification.
 The second is a Python script I wrote which uses Shodan to find all of Lexis Nexis' customer-specific domains on the internet [HERE](https://gist.github.com/ACK-J/7a2da401c732cbe58479d03acc4e4b43).
-You can add the output of the script to a blocker such as uBlockOrigin to prevent your computer from connecting to them.
+You can add the script's output to a blocker such as uBlockOrigin to prevent your computer from connecting to them.

-**Note:** This second method will never include every customer-specific endpoint so you are better off using the dynamic blocking built into Port Authority which WILL block every single customer-specific endpoint Lexis Nexis uses.
+**Note:** This second method will never include every customer-specific endpoint, so you are better off using the dynamic blocking built into Port Authority which WILL block every customer-specific endpoint Lexis Nexis uses.

-Most of these sites are using Lexis Nexis's Threat Metrix scripts, Dan Nemec has a great blog post reverse engineering the script and showing all the invasive data collected https://blog.nem.ec/2020/05/24/ebay-port-scanning/
+Most of these sites are using Lexis Nexis's Threat Metrix scripts.
+Dan Nemec has an excellent blog post reverse engineering the script and showing all the invasive data collected https://blog.nem.ec/2020/05/24/ebay-port-scanning/

 # WARNING
 DO NOT USE THIS ADDON IF YOU USE SOCKS5 PROXIES.
 IT WILL CAUSE DNS LEAKS.
 FOR MORE INFORMATION SEE HERE https://github.com/ACK-J/Port_Authority/issues/7#issue-925519591